What is a Pacemaker of the Heart?

 Pacemaker for Heart: How It Works, Types & Key Benefits

-A pacemaker helps your heart beat at the correct rhythm.
+A pacemaker helps your heartbeat at the correct rhythm.
 It operates on a small battery and senses when your heart is beating too slowly.
-It can prevent dangerous situations from happening.
+It can help prevent complications such as fainting, fatigue, heart failure worsening, and sudden cardiac events caused by dangerously slow heart rhythms.
 The device is also known as a cardiac pacing device.

 Why Do People Need Pacemakers?

 Pacemakers are a lifesaver in many situations.
-If you have a history of heart attack, they can treat it by preventing arrhythmias (e.g., bradycardia) caused by heart damage.
+They do not treat heart attacks, but they may be required after a heart attack if damage to the heart’s electrical system causes slow or abnormal heart rhythms (such as bradycardia).
 Moreover, they are useful in cases of heart blockage and heart failure.
 A pacemaker also helps to correct irregular heartbeats, known as arrhythmias.

 Are you wondering whether you need a pacemaker?
 Talk to your healthcare professional about the surgery if you notice the following symptoms: